Chart Color Schemes

 Population growth drivers in Yokine are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Yokine's estimated population is around 14,140.
-This reflects an increase of 1,434 people since the 2021 Census, which reported a population of 12,706.
-The change was inferred from AreaSearch's resident population estimate of 13,913 in June 2024, based on ABS ERP data, and an additional 67 validated new addresses since the Census date.
-This results in a density ratio of 2,915 persons per square kilometer, placing Yokine in the upper quartile nationally according to AreaSearch assessments.
-Yokine's growth rate of 11.3% since the 2021 Census exceeded the national average of 9.7%.
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Yokine's population is estimated at around 14,143 as of Feb 2026.
+This reflects an increase of 1,437 people (11.3%) since the 2021 Census, which reported a population of 12,706 people.
+The change is inferred from the resident population of 13,913 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 71 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,916 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 11.3% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses ABS Greater Capital Region growth rates by age cohort, released in 2023 based on 2022 data.
-Future population trends anticipate lower quartile growth, with Yokine expected to increase by 329 persons to 2041, reflecting an overall increase of 0.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As future population trends are examined, lower quartile growth of national statistical areas is anticipated.
+The suburb is expected to increase by 354 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.4% in total over the 17 years.

 Frequently Asked Questions - Population